milgra/tutorials/pretty-and-functional-linux-destkop.md

 **using the dedicated GPU (for DOOM 2016 for example)**

-If you have a dedicated Nvidia GPU in your machine you can install nvidia-xrun to switch to that GPIU when gaming.
+If you have a dedicated Nvidia GPU in your machine you can install nvidia-xrun-pm to switch to that GPIU when gaming.
 OpenBox is also needed because nvidia-xrun has to be opened on a different virtual console.
+Read nvidia-xrun git docs to set it up properly, I have to enable it in systemd to make it able to unload after a session.
 ```
 sudo pacman -S nvidia-xrun openbox
 ```